NodeVonHydra/Ryokucha-Whitepaper/Kamairicha/Kamairicha.md

-# Kamairicha
+# Kamairicha (釜炒り茶)

-**Kamaricha** is a type of Japanese green tea that is made from tea leaves that have been tightly rolled into small, pellet-like shapes.
+**Kamaricha (釜炒り茶)** is a type of Japanese green tea that is made from tea leaves that have been tightly rolled into small, pellet-like shapes.
 The name "Kamaricha" translates to **"curled tea"** in Japanese, and it is known for its unique appearance and flavor.

 To make Kamaricha, the tea leaves are harvested and processed in a traditional way, using a rolling process that compresses the leaves into small, round shapes.
-The tea is then dried and roasted, giving it a distinctive nutty flavor and aroma.
+The tea is then dried and pan fried, giving it a distinctive nutty flavor and aroma.
+Moreover, the pan frying process is not very typical of Japanese teas, but is more typical of Chinese teas.

 The rolling process used to make Kamaricha also gives the tea a unique texture, with a slightly chewy and satisfying mouthfeel.
 The flavor of Kamaricha is described as being slightly sweet and nutty, with a smooth and mellow taste.